Eppa Hunton Jr.: Childhood and education

-Hunton was born on April 14, 1855, in Brentsville, Virginia, the second child and only son of Lucy Caroline (née Weir; 1825–1899) and Eppa Hunton II (1822–1908), who had been serving since 1849 as Prince William County's commonwealth's attorney.
+Hunton was born on April 14, 1855, in Brentsville, Virginia, the second child and only son of the former Lucy Caroline Weir (1825–1899) and Eppa Hunton II (1822–1908), who had been serving since 1849 as Prince William County's commonwealth's attorney.
 The elder Hunton, a slaveholder, was a presidential elector in 1860 for Southern Democrat John C. Breckinridge.
-The following year, he was elected as a pro-secession delegate to the Virginia Secession Convention, and, at the outbreak of the American Civil War, was commissioned colonel of the Confederate States Army's 8th Virginia Infantry Regiment.
+The following year, he was elected as a pro-secession delegate to the Virginia Secession Convention, and, at the outbreak of the American Civil War, he was commissioned colonel of the Confederate States Army's 8th Virginia Infantry Regiment.

 In March 1862, the Confederate Army evacuated northern Virginia to fight the Peninsula campaign.
-With Union soldiers about to reach Brentsville on their way to Richmond, Hunton and his family fled their estate early one morning, leaving behind most of their possessions and all but a few slaves.
+With Union soldiers about to reach Brentsville on their way to Richmond, Hunton and his family fled their estate early one morning, leaving behind most of their possessions and all but a few enslaved workers.
 Ill at the time, his mother had to be moved on a featherbed.
 Days later, advancing troops looted and burned the home.
 Hunton spent much of the next few years in Lynchburg, occasionally traveling to the front to stay with his father, who by 1863 had been promoted to brigadier general.
 After his father was captured in 1865, he relocated to Culpeper County, where he and his mother stayed at the home of his aunt.

 After the war, Hunton and his family moved to Warrenton, Virginia, where he attended private boarding schools.
-He was sent away to attend the Bellevue High School in Bedford County, followed by the University of Virginia School of Law, where he joined the Delta Kappa Epsilon fraternity and studied under John B. Minor.
+His father won election to the United States House of Representatives in 1872.
+Hunton was sent away to attend the Bellevue High School in Bedford County, followed by the University of Virginia School of Law, where he joined the Delta Kappa Epsilon fraternity and studied under John B. Minor.
 He graduated with a Bachelor of Laws in 1877.
+Mere months earlier, congressional leaders agreed that the Electoral Commission (on which Hunton's father was the sole Southern member) would be allowed certify the election of Republican Rutherford B. Hayes to the presidency, in exchange for the withdrawal of the last federal troops from the South, ending the Reconstruction era.